Find Trade Colleges

 64% Freshmen Loans

 The total student population at Bryan College of Health Sciences is 778, of which 661 students are undergraduates and of those, 366 are full-time.
-The average graduation time for an undergraduate student at Bryan College of Health Sciences is 4.1 years.
+The school has a student-to-faculty ratio of 9 to 1.

 Around 91% of students who apply get accepted.
-Of the accepted students, 7% are men and 93% are women.
+Around 7% of accepted students are men, and 93% are women.

 Approximately 64% of the students who attend this school take out loans.
-The average amount of student loans is $13,087 a year.
+The typical student loan amount is $13,087 a year.
 Bryan College of Health Sciences has a 1.2% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 A typical bachelor’s-degree holder from this school earns an average of $59,699 during the early-career years.